dyd-arize/ezira-emohekat/README.md

             ```
             - then refresh the webapp, new records were ingested
         - [x] flower
-- automate deployement with github actions, local test with act
+- CD with github actions, local test with act
 - make a diagram and documentation